-This App Will Send You Money for the Booze You Buy at Stores and Restaurants
+This App Will Send You Money for the Booze You’re Stocking up on for the Holidays

 I didn’t realize this until I moved out of my home state of Wisconsin — but alcohol is expensive.